rust-lang/cargo/src/doc/man/cargo-package.md

 }
 ```

-`dirty` indicates whether or not the Git worktree was dirty when the package
+`dirty` indicates that the Git worktree was dirty when the package
 was built.

 `path_in_vcs` will be set to a repo-relative path for packages